OKR VS KPI: What are the differences between OKRs and KPIs?

 2. Orientation and Scope

-OKRs are deployed horizontally, meaning they can span multiple teams and areas of the organization.
+OKRs are rolled out horizontally, meaning they can span multiple teams and areas of the organization.

-In contrast, KPIs are set vertically, starting at the macro level and descending to specific areas and processes.
+In contrast, KPIs are set vertically, starting at the macro level and working down to specific areas and processes.

 3. Transparency and Visibility

-On the other hand, KPIs are not necessarily transparent throughout the organization, and not all members may know the KPIs of different areas.
+On the other hand, KPIs are not necessarily transparent across the organization, and not all members may be aware of the KPIs of different areas.

 schedule call